-- (A) Based on actual shares outstanding at the end of the corresponding period. - (B) Based on weighted average basic per share data. - (C) Distributions are determined based on taxable income calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP. - (D) Total return equals the change in the market value of the Company's common stock from the beginning of the period, taking into account dividends reinvested in accordance with the terms of the Company's dividend reinvestment plan. - (E) Calculated using the average of the balance of net assets at the end of each month of the reporting period. - (F) As a BDC, the Company is generally required to maintain an asset coverage ratio of at least 200% of total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to total borrowings and guaranty commitments.
-Asset coverage ratio is the ratio of the carrying value of the Company's total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness. - (G) Asset coverage per unit is the asset coverage ratio expressed in terms of dollar amounts per one thousand dollars of indebtedness. - (H) Amounts are annualized. - (I) Ratio of expenses to average net assets is computed using expenses before credits from the Adviser. - (J) Ratio of net expenses to average net assets is computed using total expenses net of credits to the management fee.
+(B) Based on weighted average basic per share data.

+Distributions are determined based on taxable income calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP.

+- Total return equals the change in the market value of the Company's common stock from the beginning of the period, taking into account dividends reinvested in accordance with the terms of the Company's dividend reinvestment plan. - (E) Calculated using the average of the balance of net assets at the end of each month of the reporting period. - As a BDC, the Company is generally required to maintain an asset coverage ratio of at least 200% of total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to total borrowings and guaranty commitments.
+Asset coverage ratio is the ratio of the carrying value of the Company's total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness. - (G) Asset coverage per unit is the asset coverage ratio expressed in terms of dollar amounts per one thousand dollars of indebtedness. - (H) Amounts are annualized. - (l) Ratio of expenses to average net assets is computed using expenses before credits from the Adviser. - (1) Ratio of net expenses to average net assets is computed using total expenses net of credits to the management fee.